 The reported hedge ratios are based on the hedges and power generation forecasts of the Generation segment and of Uniper’s Nordic generation.
 The underlying generation assets and definition of hedges differ to some extent and thus are not fully comparable.

 The reported hedge ratios may vary significantly, depending on Fortum’s and Uniper’s actions on the electricity derivatives markets.
 Hedges are mainly financial contracts, most of them electricity derivatives quoted on Nasdaq Commodities.

-Fortum has updated the capital expenditure for 2020 and currently estimates its capital expenditure, including maintenance but excluding acquisitions, to be approximately EUR 700 million in 2020, excluding Uniper.
-This includes approximately EUR 200 million of solar and wind investments, which are subject to the capital recycling business model.
+Fortum has updated the capital expenditure for 2020 and currently estimates its capital expenditure, including maintenance but excluding acquisitions, to be approximately EUR 600 million in 2020 (previously approximately EUR 700 million).
+This includes approximately EUR 150 million (previously EUR 200 million) of solar and wind investments, which are subject to the capital recycling business model.
 The maintenance capital expenditure in 2020 is estimated to be approximately EUR 300 million, well below the level of depreciation.
 This guidance does not include capital expenditure for the Uniper segment.

 Fortum and Uniper share the view of the importance of credit rating and take it into account when making new decisions on capital expenditures.